Electronic-Mango/reddit-python-api/README.md

 For example, values for `reddit` - `client` - `id` and `secret` can be configured via `reddit_client_id` and `reddit_client_secret` environment variables, without modifying used `settings.yml`.

 Variables can also be loaded from `.env` file from the project root.
-You can put all your custom configuration, like Reddit app configuration, into `.env` without modifying project files.

 ### Reddit app & required parameters